 At the start of Wilde's lecture tour of North America in 1882, Wilde's touring manager, Colonel W. F. Morse, required a sketch image of Wilde, in addition to the Sarony photographs, for publicity purposes.
-He therefore commissioned a sketch of him to be made along with a bas-relief in bronze from it for further prints. the resulting work is shown above.
+He therefore commissioned a sketch of him to be made along with a bas-relief in bronze made from it (below) for further prints.
+The resulting work is shown above.

 The artist chosen was James Edward Kelly (1855—1933), a New Yorker of Irish descent, who grew up during the Civil War.
-It was this, perhaps, which caused Kelly to develop a lifelong interest in American history—indeed the subjects of his sculpture and illustrations are often people and events of American wars.
-Later, as the Complete Works reminds us, "Kelly was commissioned to provide five full-page designs and nine tailpieces for Rennel Rodd's Rose Leaf and Apple Leaf (1882), to which Wilde contributed an introduction".
+It was this upbringing, perhaps, that caused Kelly to develop a lifelong interest in American history—indeed the subjects of his sculpture and illustrations are often people and events of American military history.
+The connection with Wilde continued when, as the Complete Works reminds us, "Kelly was commissioned to provide five full-page designs and nine tailpieces for Rennel Rodd's Rose Leaf and Apple Leaf (1882), to which Wilde contributed an introduction".